-13 Information on the amounts calculated by the Issuer, other assets transferred and guarantees granted to the Members of the Board, director and company providing accounting services
+13 Information on the Issuer's payable management fee, the amounts calculated by the Issuer, other assets transferred and guarantees granted to the Managing bodies and company providing accounting services

 CEO of the company is entitled only to a fixed salary.
 The company does not have a policy concerning payment of a variable part of remuneration to the management.